How to save the relationship? 9 questions to ask yourself

 - remind yourself that the turmoil inside you is not dangerous and that you can be with it rather than act on it

-- imagine a door between you where your task now is to be with your partner in her room (you will get your chance later)
+- imagine a door between you where your task now is to be with your partner in his room (you will get your chance later)

 - kindness inward in the form of friendly and supportive words to yourself

 - try to connect with the hurt in your partner's gaze when you have eye contact (looking into your partner's eyes can make it easier to follow)

 - remind yourself that your partner can also struggle and feel small

 - maintain eye contact to feel that you are in contact or take breaks from eye contact if you need this to regulate yourself etc.

 What do I need from my partner to dare to share more of my insecurities and vulnerabilities?

 Having a need for comfort, reassurance and understanding when you feel vulnerable and insecure are healthy human needs.
 It is a sign that one can bond with another.

 A need is something different from a requirement.
 Nevertheless, it is not rare that in the couples therapy room we can hear the word "demanding" in the description of oneself when the need to be met with hurt feelings arises.